• Skip to primary navigation

 Quick and easy - This recipe just requires mixing ingredients together and baking in the oven.
 Simple as that.
 It also needs minimal equipment - just a mixing bowl and an ovenproof dish.

-Great for meal prep - Because you can make 6 servings and have breakfast for the week ahead.
+Great for meal prep - Because it yields 6 servings and is a great make-ahead breakfast.

 Healthy - Oats are a great source of fibre and will fuel you for the day!
 Plus, you can add protein if you like to make the dish more filling (see note below).